sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

                   w.d = .12, w.k = 180 )
 ```

-## MCMC diagnostics: using trace plots
+## PART 3: MCMC diagnostics

+### Trace plots

-The next step is very important: you need to make sure that your chain
-has converged and that there have been no issues during the sampling.
-For this purpose, we can use visual diagnostics such as plotting the traces of
-the sampled values during the $n$ iterations the chain ran:
+The next step is very important: you need to make sure that your chain has converged and that there have been no issues during the sampling.
+For this purpose, we can use visual diagnostics such as plotting the traces of the sampled values during the $n$ iterations the chain ran:

 ```r
 # Plot traces of the values sampled for each parameter